 - Gleason score of 9 or 10 (even more different from healthy cells) = Grade G5

 Grade group 1 is going to be a slower-growing form of cancer, while grade group 5 is more likely to grow faster.

 Why Is a Gleason Score So Important to Prostate Cancer Patients?

 After a Prostate Cancer Diagnosis: What to Expect

 A urologist is often the doctor who orders the ultrasound and performs the biopsy to determine if prostate cancer is present.
 If it is, there are some choices to make based on the Gleason score and how much the cancer has grown.
 The extent of cancer is referred to as the stage of cancer.

 Learn more in our section called: What to Expect Next After a Prostate Cancer Diagnosis.

 The prostate cancer doctors at Cancer Care Centers of Brevard work with you to create a personalized treatment plan for prostate cancer based on your specific situation.
-Find an oncologist at one of our cancer centers located throughout Brevard County, including Melbourne, Merritt Island, Palm Bay, Rockledge, and Sebastian, FL.
+Find an oncologist at one of our cancer centers located throughout Brevard County, including Melbourne, Merritt Island, Palm Bay, and Rockledge, FL.